Marco-Puig/ChiselEngine/README.md

 ## Design Philosophy

-ChiselEngine is built on the principle of **"Zero-Friction Development."** The architecture is designed so that a developer can focus on gameplay logic without needing to be an expert in Vulkan, OpenXR, or multi-threaded physics.
+ChiselEngine is built on the principle of **"Zero-Friction Development."** The architecture is designed so that a developer can focus on gameplay logic without needing to be an expert in OpenGL, OpenXR, or multi-threaded physics.

-### 1. Modular Singleton Architecture
-Instead of a monolithic "Engine" class, the engine is split into independent, specialized modules.
-This allows for easier debugging, faster compile times, and the ability to swap out systems (e.g., switching from OpenGL to Vulkan) without rewriting the game logic.

 ### 2. Node-Based Scene Graph (Babylon.js Inspired)
 Everything in the world is a `Node`.
 Whether it's a camera, a light, or a 3D model, they all inherit from a common base.
 This allows for:
 - **Hierarchical Transforms**: Parent-child relationships for complex objects.
 - **Uniform Interaction**: An `Animator` can drive any `Node`, regardless of what it is.

-### 3. VR-First Workflow
+### VR-First Workflow
 VR development is traditionally slow because of the "Headset Cycle" (Put on headset $\rightarrow$ Test $\rightarrow$ Take off headset $\rightarrow$ Fix code).
 ChiselEngine breaks this with **VR Simulation Mode**, allowing developers to test movements and logic in a desktop window before deploying to hardware.

 ---